-"You're the reason we're here.
-At Methodist Senior Living, it's very important we understand how we're meeting your - and our - expectation of providing excellent resident and family care.
+You're the reason we're here.
+At Methodist Senior Living, it's very important we understand how we're meeting your-and our-expectation of providing excellent care.

 In a few weeks, you might receive a questionnaire asking specific questions about your experience.
-We know you're busy, but please take a few minutes to honestly answer the questions and drop the completed questionnaire back in the mail.
+We know you're busy, but please take a few minutes to honestly answer the questions.

-We need to hear from you to improve our quality of care."
+We need to hear from you to improve our quality of care.